zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/ComboBox.md

     ?>

 ### suggest
-Controls whether the ComboBox should automatically auto-type the rest of text.
+If set to true the widget will automatically use the first suggestion as its value.

 #### Returns
 `\Kendo\UI\ComboBox`